Stefan Junk

 Currently

-Since August 2021, I am an Assistant Professor at the Mathematical Science Group of AIMR (Advanced Institute for Materials Research) at Tohoku University, Japan.
-The main focus of my research is probability theory, specifically its applications to problems from mathematical physics and material science.
+I am an Assistant Professor at the Mathematics Department at Gakushuin University, Japan.
+The main focus of my research is probability theory and its applications to problems from mathematical physics and material science.

 Research interests